-Mark has had an interest in machine learning and artificial intelligence since doing a Masters at University of Toronto in the 80s.
-Currently he works at IBM and is responsible for shepherding customers to a variety of database products, including IBM Integrated Analytics System, which includes a full-blow machine learning environment: DSX.
-Mark’s interests in machine learning include deep learning on structured data and NLP.
+Mark Ryan is a leader in the machine learning hub at IBM, where he’s responsible for shepherding customers to a variety of database products, including IBM Integrated Analytics System, which includes a full-blown machine learning environment: DSX.
+Ever since doing a masters at the University of Toronto in the ‘80s, he’s had an interest in machine learning and artificial intelligence, with a particular focus on deep learning on structured data and natural language processing (NLP).

-She worked for IBM as a software developer and WLM component owner of IBM DB2.
-Alina holds a Master Degree in Computer Science from Western University, where her research focused on high performance computing and Truncated Fourier Transform.
+Alina holds a masters degree in computer science from Western University, where her research focused on high-performance computing and truncated Fourier transform.

 ©2019, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • email@example.com